Plantation, Florida: Initial development (1931–1952)

 Clark's advertising referred to Plantation as "the Dream City" with "Rich Living at Small Cost" and Peters' advertising described "A Full Acre with Every Home."
-A two-bedroom home with an acre of land and 20 fruit trees was sold for $10,241, and property was valued at $200 per acre; however, early into construction, many of the homes were destroyed by flooding, caused by 93 consecutive days of rain and two hurricanes.
+A two-bedroom home with an acre of land and 20 fruit trees was sold for $10,241, and the property was valued at $200 per acre; however, early into construction, many of the homes were destroyed by flooding, caused by 93 consecutive days of rain and two hurricanes.
 Despite the setbacks, 15 houses were under construction at the time the hurricanes passed.
 Clark repaired and restored all of the homes damaged at his own personal expense.
 During this same year, road-builder Finley Smith began plans to expand Broward Boulevard from State Road 7 to the Holloway Canal.

 In 1948, Chauncey Clark Jr.'s home was the first completed, and Clark moved into the house with his family.
 Construction operations expanded, alongside a dedicated sales group, with approximately three houses being completed and sold per week.
 A total of approximately 120 homes were built that year, and the city's population grew to 30 families in size.
 That year, Ann Carter (wife of Claude E, Carter) also gave birth to Eugene Carter, the first child born in the city.
-1948 also saw completion of new dikes and a pumping station on the East Holloway Canal, and formation of The Plantation Community Church (which held its first services in the construction trailer office of Frederick Peters).
+1948 also saw the completion of new dikes and a pumping station on the East Holloway Canal, and formation of The Plantation Community Church (which held its first services in the construction trailer office of Frederick Peters).

 In September and October 1948, two hurricanes impacted the area, causing flooding and the breakage of a work-in-progress dike during the second hurricane.
 Rapid repairs and extensions to the dikes, new cofferdams, and pumping were used to end the flooding; however, house sales halted in 1949 due to the repeated flooding.
-Although work continued on new roads, dikes and houses, Clark's Plantation Homes Inc. was dissolved, and the assets went to Frederick C. Peters.
+Although work continued on new roads, dikes, and houses, Clark's Plantation Homes Inc. was dissolved, and the assets went to Frederick C. Peters.

 1949 also saw the opening of Plantation Pumping Station No. 2 (allowing the pumping of 126 million gallons per day into the North New River Canal), the founding of the Plantation Women's Club (by Mrs. Helen Hoffman), and the founding of the Plantation Homeowners' organization (by Dr. Abram Hoffman).
 At this time, there were 40 occupied homes in the area.

-1950 then saw completion of the Plantation Golf Course and Country Club, built with the intent to encourage the westward extension of Broward Boulevard.
+1950 then saw the completion of the Plantation Golf Course and Country Club, built with the intent to encourage the westward extension of Broward Boulevard.